 The Tribunal can:

-- Confirm (continue) or revoke (cease) an TA or FO
+- Confirm (continue) or revoke (cease) a TA, TSO or FO

-- If you are under an TA or an FO, order your transfer from one authorized mental health service to another
+- Order a transfer from one authorised mental health service to another

-- Approve or refuse a psychiatrist’s application to give ECT
+- Approve or refuse an application to perform ECT

 What else does the Tribunal do?

-- If you have been found unfit for trial (but not permanently unfit) the Tribunal must review your fitness for trial every 3 months for the first year.
-After the first year, if you are still not fit for trial, you will have a review every 6 months until you become fit for trial or the charges against you are discontinued.
+- If a person has been found unfit for trial (but not permanently unfit) the Tribunal must review the fitness for trial every three months for the first year.
+After the first year, if the person is still not fit for trial, there will be a review every six months until the person becomes fit for trial or the charges are discontinued.
 FO and fitness for trial reviews may occur together

-- If you are under 17 years old and are detained in a high security unit the Tribunal will review your case within 7 days of admission, and then at least every three months
+- If a minor is detained in a high security unit, the Tribunal will review the case within seven days of being notified of the approval for detention and then at intervals of not more than three months

-To protect the rights and dignity of all people in Queensland who receive compulsory mental health treatment under the law.
+To protect the rights and dignity of all people in Queensland who receive compulsory mental health treatment and care under the law.

-A Queensland in which people with mental illness who receive compulsory treatment are confident their voice will be heard and their rights protected by a Tribunal that encourages their participation in decisions about their future.
+A Queensland in which people with mental illness and/or intellectual disability who receive compulsory treatment and care are confident their voice will be heard and their rights protected by a Tribunal that encourages their participation in decisions about their future.

-A Tribunal that is acknowledged by consumers, stakeholders and the wider community to be an independent, fair and impartial body respecting the dignity and rights of people with mental illness receiving compulsory treatment.
+A Tribunal that is acknowledged by consumers, stakeholders and the wider community to be an independent, fair and impartial body respecting the dignity and rights of people with mental illness and/or intellectual disability receiving compulsory treatment and care.

 A body of staff and members embracing a philosophy of best practice, skills development and continuous learning to provide quality service to people with mental illness who receive compulsory treatment.

-The Mental Health Review Tribunal is established under the Mental Health Act 2016 as the statutory safeguard for the rights of patients receiving involuntary treatment for mental illness.
+The Mental Health Review Tribunal is an independent body under the Mental Health Act 2016 that acts as the statutory safeguard for the rights of patients receiving involuntary treatment and care for mental illness and/or intellectual disability.
 The Tribunal is charged by the Act to:

 - observe natural justice and provide independent, timely, fair, informal and private review hearings

-- balance the right of the patient to receive treatment – in ways that enhance his/her quality of life and is least restrictive of rights and liberty – with community safety by ensuring appropriate consideration and management of unacceptable risk
+- balance the right of the person to receive treatment and care – in ways that enhance his/her quality of life and is least restrictive of rights and liberty – with community safety by ensuring appropriate consideration and management of unacceptable risk

-- encourage and respect the participation of involuntary patients and their representatives in proceedings before the Tribunal
+- encourage and respect the participation of involuntary persons and their representatives in proceedings before the Tribunal

 - acknowledge cultural diversity